efamous02/latinConjugator-/README.md

 I will be adding the different declentions and word types as the project continues right now it has the ability to produce tables for:
 - 1st, 2nd, 4th, & 5th Conjugation nouns

+My next goal is to:
+- create a UI that is more user friendly than the command line